 Then came my third dog who was well muscled and strong at 6 months, this was obviously too young to start running him in harness but he was mentally and physically stronger than both my other two at 6 months, just not fully developed in his bones.
 With the go ahead from my vet I started very short distances with him at 10 months and built up from there.

 All my dogs get regular checks with the vet and now have a Canine Massage Guild therapist who ensures they are not getting strains.
-All 3 are around 20 kgs in weight so not big, heavy dogs who could potentially be putting additional pressure on their joints by running in harness too young.
+All 4 weigh in at around 20 kgs so not big, heavy dogs who could potentially be putting additional pressure on their joints by running in harness too young.

 Unfortunately I get a lot people asking for a proper running harness for their dog at around 9 months old and I end up turning people away.
 At 9 months old your dog will still have a lot of growing to do and if you purchase a harness that fits at 9 months I can almost guarantee it won’t when your dog is 18 months!
 It’s not just because your dog will still be growing structurally in this time but it will also be laying down muscle and if you are working a dog in harness it will almost always change shape at this age too, bulking up around the neck and shoulders.